Dividends: What They Are and How They Work

 What Is a Dividend?

 A dividend payment is a portion of a company’s earnings paid out to the shareholders.
-For every share of stock an investor owns, they get paid an amount of the company’s profits.
+For every share of stock an investor owns, they get paid an amount of the company’s profits, providing a way to generate income.

 The total amount an investor receives in a dividend payment is based on the number of shares they own.
 For example, if a stock pays a quarterly dividend of $1 per share and the investor owns 50 shares, they would receive a dividend of $50 each quarter.

-Companies can pay out dividends in cash, called a cash dividend, or additional stock, known as a stock dividend.
+Companies can pay out dividends in cash, called a cash dividend, in additional stock, called a stock dividend, or in other asset types, which is known as a property dividend (or asset dividend).

 Occasionally, companies will pay out dividends at random times, possibly due to a windfall in cash from a business unit sale.
 These payouts are known as special dividends or extra dividends.